alexhilman/k8s-at-home/README.md

 K8S at Home name is documentation for myself as well as a guide to other developers they may set up their own Kubernetes infrastructure for their own use.

-Kubernetes has a fairly steep learning curve; this repository contains condensed information to get bring devs up to speed farily quickly.
+Kubernetes has a fairly steep learning curve; this repository contains condensed information to get bring devs up to speed fairly quickly.

 ## Prerequisites